Troy vs. South Alabama NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Troy's games this season have gone over 48 points three of seven times.
+- Troy and its opponents have combined to score more than 47.5 points in three of seven games this season.

-- South Alabama's games have gone over 48 points in four of eight chances this season.
+- South Alabama has combined with its opponents to score more than 47.5 points in four of eight games this season.

-- Saturday's over/under is 6.7 points lower than the two team's combined 54.7 points per game average.
+- The combined points per game average of the two teams, 54.7, is 7.2 points more than Saturday's over/under.

+- The 42.5 combined points per game that these two squads have allowed this season are five fewer than the 47.5 over/under in this contest.

+- Trojans games this season feature an average total of 50.7 points, a number 3.2 points higher than Saturday's over/under.

-- This contest's total is 5.5 points above the 42.5 these two squads combine to surrender per game this season.
+- The 47.5-point over/under for this game is 4.8 points below the 52.3 points per game average total in Jaguars games this season.

-- The average total in Trojans games this season is 50.7, 2.7 points above Saturday's over/under of 48.

 Troy Stats and Trends

-- Troy is 1-2 against the spread and 3-1 overall in games when it puts up more than 21 points.
+- When Troy puts up more than 21 points, it is 1-2 against the spread and 3-1 overall.

-- In games that Troy piles up over 321.4 yards, the team is 1-3 against the spread and 3-2 overall.
+- Troy is 1-3 against the spread and 3-2 overall when the team picks up over 321.4 yards.

-- The Trojans have turned the ball over 11 times this season, six fewer than the Jaguars have forced (17).
+- The Trojans have 11 giveaways this season, while the Jaguars have 17 takeaways .

 - Find the latest spread and moneyline odds for Troy at SISportsbook.